The Fall

 In the same year, Jools Holland released his solo debut Jools Holland and His Millionaires - he should return to to Squeeze in '85, but then left again in 1990 - and was later to become host on various English TV-shows, before settling as host on the BBC-show "Later.... with Jools Holland" from '92.

-East Side Story pretty much continues where Argybargy ended only packed with even more truly fine compositions.
+East Side Story pretty much continues where Argybargy ended only packed with even more truly fine compositions in tight and balanced arrangements.

 The front cover shows us the new line-up from left to right: John Bentley, Gilson Lavis, Chris Difford, Glenn Tilbrook, and Paul Carrack.